-Add G Suite to Outlook
+Add Google Workspace to Outlook

 Part 1: Configuring your account to enable POP/IMAP access

 POP and IMAP are communication protocols between the email client and the email provider.
-These protocols facilitate the flow of data from email servers to the email clients.
+These protocols facilitate the flow of data from email servers to email clients.
 POP was the first to come and IMAP was engineered later.

-Both the protocols are entirely different.
-The major difference being, POP (Post Office Protocol) configuration downloads and stores your emails locally and making any changes to them does not affect the original content on the server.
+Both protocols are entirely different.
+The major difference being, POP (Post Office Protocol) configuration downloads and stores your emails locally, and making any changes to them does not affect the original content on the server.
 IMAP (Internet Messaged Access Protocol) setup lets you download and sync your emails across all clients and the server.
 IMAP is more preferred these days because of its synchronization features.

 Now, check out how to enable IMAP access in a G Suite account.
 You may click on the images to see their larger versions.